yanxiaolazy/rc-input-file/README.md

 ## rc-input-file

-select the image and upload it to the back endInstall.
+select the image and upload it to the back end.

 ### Installation